 Badging Configuration#

-Badge templates, requirements, rules, and penalties are configured in the Credentials admin panel.
+Badge templates, requirements, data rules, and penalties are configured in the Badges section of the Credentials administration panel of your Open edX instance.
 Each badge template needs at least one requirement and must be activated before it takes effect.

 Provider Setup#